scatteredscripts/Merge-Brokerage-CSVs/README.md

 # Merge-Brokerage-CSVs
 If you need to pull Vanguard and Fidelity holdings together in a spreadsheet, this script might help you.
 You will need to download csv files from vanguard.com and fidelity.com.
-The script imports Vanguard and Fidelity assets from those csv files, prompts you for additional cash holdings, lists all imported assets together in a new file, and determines the balance of stocks vs bonds vs cash.
-Finally, it generates a new CombinedVanguardFidelityCash.csv file with the results.
+The script imports Vanguard and Fidelity assets from those csv files, and prompts you for additional cash holdings.
+Finally, it generates a new CombinedVanguardFidelityCash.csv file with holdings from both brokerages, and attempts to determine the balance of stocks vs bonds vs cash.

 Usage: mergebroker.py vanguardfile fidelityfile e.g: mergebroker.py OfxDownload.csv Portfolio_Positions_Jan-16-2026.csv